 There are many different ways to homeschool, and it can be tailored to fit each child’s needs.
 Parents who homeschool their children often find it to be more convenient and affordable than sending their children to traditional schools.

-There are also a variety of reasons why parents chose to homeschool.
-The most common is dissatisfaction with traditional education, school violence and harassment, and lifestyle changes.
+There are also a variety of reasons why parents choose to homeschool.
+The most common are dissatisfaction with traditional education, school violence and harassment, and lifestyle changes.

 If you want to learn how to do this from someone who has actually done it.
 Twice!
 Now you can.
 After homeschooling our two daughters through to university, I now have the time to show others how to do it successfully.